QuakeEngines/ET-XreaL/README.txt

 3) GENERAL NOTES
 ______________________

-If you use a Nvidia card keep the Nvidia Threaded Optimzation ON !!!
+If you use a Nvidia card then keep the Nvidia Threaded Optimzation ON !!!

 This release does not contain Enemy Territory's game data, the game data is still